prohetamine/radio-launcher/README.md

 ### Examples and description

-To launch the launcher, use the command
+To launch the launcher, use the command.

 ```sh
 $ yarn start
 ```

-The launcher is firmly connected with [radio-station](https://github.com/prohetamine/radio-station) and cannot work without it, log in using the data provided by the [radio-station](https://github.com/prohetamine/radio-station)
+The launcher is firmly connected with [radio-station](https://github.com/prohetamine/radio-station) and cannot work without it, log in using the data provided by the [radio-station](https://github.com/prohetamine/radio-station).

 ![auth](https://github.com/prohetamine/radio-launcher/blob/main/media/0.png)

-The login details can be changed, read the [radio-station](https://github.com/prohetamine/radio-station) documentation
+The login details can be changed, read the [radio-station](https://github.com/prohetamine/radio-station) documentation.

 ![auth](https://github.com/prohetamine/radio-launcher/blob/main/media/1.png)

-This is the main and only menu, but so far there are no tracks and the broadcast will not begin
+This is the main and only menu, but so far there are no tracks and the broadcast will not begin.

 ![menu](https://github.com/prohetamine/radio-launcher/blob/main/media/2.png)